JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

-Just as in [Indexing](@ref man-array-indexing), the `end` keyword may be used to represent the last index of each dimension within the indexing brackets, as determined by the size of the陣列(array)being assigned into.
+Just as in [Indexing](@ref man-array-indexing), the `end` keyword may be used to represent the last index of each dimension within the indexing brackets, as determined by the size of the陣列being assigned into.
 Indexed assignment syntax without the `end` keyword is equivalent to a call to [`setindex!`](@ref):